-The public health sector normally faces financial problems and implements measures to limit costs, for example, by pressing for price reductions in public bids and encouraging competition.
-On July 31, 2020, the "Specific Agreement between the Institute of Health for the Welfare of the United Mexican States (INSABI) and UNOPS" was signed for the execution of the Implementation Project called "Acquisition of medicines and medical supplies" for the period 2021-2024.
-Open international competitive bidding modality (national and international market companies) for the consolidated purchase of medicines under the procurement policies and procedures of UNOPS.
-The Mexican Government transfers to UNOPS all the resources and UNOPS is in charge of implementing, tendering and contracting said activities, as well as managing the respective contracts with third parties.
-INSABI will assume responsibility for the actions in charge of UNOPS, and will hold it harmless, from and against any action, claim, process or liability of any kind filed by third parties against it.
 11. How does the government (or public) healthcare system function with private sector healthcare?
 It is worth mentioning that the public and private health sectors function separately, there is no interaction between one and the other.
 Private health insurance generally covers professional, executive and high- er levels of the private sector.
 Enrolment in private health insurance has increased considerably over the past few years.
-The public health sector normally faces financial problems and implements measures to limit costs, for example, by pressing for price reductions in con- solidating public bids (involving the most important health institutions) and encouraging competition.
+The public health sector normally faces financial problems and therefore implements measures to limit costs, for example, by pressing for price reduc- tions in consolidating public bids (involving the most important health insti- tutions) and encouraging competition.
 12. Are prices of drugs and devices regulated and, if so, how?
 Price control in the private sector is based on a scheme of self-regulated maximum retail price (MRP) covering patented products, overseen by the Ministry of Economy.
 Pharmaceutical companies' participation is voluntary.
-Under the price control each product's MRP must not exceed an international reference price, estimated as the average price in six major markets, plus a market factor.
+Under the price control, each product's MRP must not exceed an international reference price, estimated as the average price in six major markets, plus a market factor.
 In 2008, the government created the Committee for the Negotiation of Drug Prices (CNDP) to: Support public acquisitions through a process of transparent negotiation between public insurers and pharmaceutical companies.
-Evaluate cost-benefits of new medicines and therapies in view of prices and other comparable products in the market.
-On the other hand, at the time this paper is being written, there is a proposal pending to be formally submitted before the Mexican Congress, that is focused on implementing regulation with respect to prices of drugs.
+Evaluate cost-benefits of new medicines and therapies in view of prices and other comparable products in the market. al pending to be formally submitted before the Mexican Congress, that is focused on implementing regulation with respect to the prices of drugs.
 The aim of this eventual regulation is to warrant access to health.
-In accordance with the proposal, the prices of drugs would be reviewed and evaluated every year or at any time if necessary, based on the economic, technical or therapeutic conditions.
+In accordance with the proposal, the prices of drugs would be reviewed and evaluated every year or at any time, if necessary, based on the economic, technical or therapeutic conditions.